Ant Exterminator and Treatment in Lubbock TX

-Pharaoh ants, known as sugar ants are very small (1/12 – 1/16” long) black ants that are common home intruders in West Texas.
-Loyal to their name, they are attracted to sugary foods and almost always nest indoors, making them a pest.
+- Pharaoh ants, known as sugar ants are very small (1/12 – 1/16” long) black ants that are common home intruders in West Texas.
+Loyal to their name, they are attracted to sweet foods and almost always nest indoors, making them a pest.

-Depending on the species, ants can colonize indoors or outdoors, living in self-made ant mounds, dead logs, under debris or inside the home.
-Colonies are ant cities with one or multiple queen ants, and can easily support hundreds of millions of worker ants.
+Ants are social insects, meaning they live in functioning ant cities.
+These colonies have one or multiple queen ants, and can easily support hundreds of millions of worker ants.
 Worker ants are most involved with finding sources of food for a colony and are the typical pest.
-Many species are nocturnal, although once inside, ants can be active at all times of the day.
+These colonies can be found in self-made ant mounds, dead logs, under debris, or inside the home.
+Many species are nocturnal, although once inside your home, ants can be active at all times of the day.

-Many ants affect us seasonally, during very wet or very dry conditions or typically at the start of a Lubbock summer.
+Ants mostly affect us in warmer months, during very wet or very dry conditions.
+In Lubbock, this would typically mean at the start of the summer.
 Most ants can’t handle the West Texas winter and activity slows or ends during this time.

-Fire ants sting, which can be more painful than a bee or wasp.
+- Fire ant stings are more painful than a bee or wasp.
 Fire ants can also swarm victims, stinging multiple times from potentially thousands of workers.

 Ants are a natural part of the ecosystem and can help eliminate other insects that are more feared and destructive: such as spiders and termites.
 However, certain species of ants should be controlled including pharaoh and carpenter ants, which can be chronic pests, frequently invading and colonizing the home.

-Invasive species aren’t native to Texas, and often exhibit more harmful behaviors.
-Fire ants, can be dangerous to small children, pets and the elderly and if spotted in your home, should be promptly removed.
+Invasive species aren’t native to Texas and often exhibit more harmful behaviors.
+One common invasive species, fire ants, can be dangerous to small children, pets, and the elderly and if spotted in your home, should be promptly removed.

-Most folks know they have a problem when an ant colony is near or inside the home.
+Most folks know they have a problem when large colonies appear near or inside the home.
 There is a potential for millions of worker ants to descend on your kitchen for a meal and ant swarms are likely.
 For a few days of the year, ants will swarm near the colony to mate and reproduce.
 Swarms also happen when the nest is threatened and it’s an obvious sign of an infestation.